 It seems that the division commander’s authority did not weigh more than the brigade commander’s, and a higher commander’s authority was needed in the person of Brigadier General William DePuy, MACV Chief of Staff.
 DePuy ordered Moore to show up MACV HQ in Saigon the next morning.
 The order was issued by 9:00 p.m.
 The Daily Log of G3/IFFV, Nhatrang recorded on November 15:

-In his own words, Moore seemed to persist in his misunderstanding of his superiors’ intentions:
+In his own words, Moore seemed to persist in the misunderstanding of his superiors’ intentions:

 Colonel Moore got to voice his objections against the order.
 He wrote on page 217: